Jin-Linhao/uavs/README.md

-#  Mono-SLAM for Internet of Things Lab
+# UAVs for Internet of Things Lab
 	Edited by Wang Chen:

 ##To use python, you need to install scipy, numpy etc.